Introduction to Version control systems

-When working on projects, it is often necessary to roll back to previous steps or review changes made.
-These tasks become more complicated if several people are working on the same project, especially if they are located in different cities and countries.
-The traditional approach of creating archives or documents, for example, named with a special way "report_name_name_family_date_version_fix", has obvious disadvantages:
+When working on projects, there is often a need to roll back to previous steps or review the changes made.
+These tasks become more complicated if several people work on the same project, especially if they are located in different cities and countries.
+The traditional approach with the creation of archives or documents, for example, named in a special way "report_family data_version_references", has obvious drawbacks:

 -